project-draco/tools/README.md

   a co-change MDG,
   a static dependencies MDG,
   an inheritance file,
-  and optionaly a co-change clusters DOT file;
+  and optionally a co-change clusters DOT file;
 - **pruning**: filter a co-change MDG based on minimal support count and confidence metrics.